The Web address of this article is

 Nearly 90% of brain growth takes place in the first five years of life, and

-been neglected or traumatized often fail to make the connection between
+neglected or traumatized often fail to make the connection between people

 feel or demonstrate love later on.
 "You can enhance empathy by the way you